|

 A

-bird or Bird Spirit riding on the back of
+bird or bird-human on the back of

 another one, often suggesting copulation.